inertya/spec/README.md

 specification, and then implement it in rust. feel free to have a look around, but i'm not exactly accepting contributions right now (when its done and i get settled i will).

+## Markdown

+The following markdown extensions are used:
+- def list (html dl/dt/dd tags)
+- tables

 ## License